-An important analytical technique is known as ion beam induced luminescence (IBIL) characterization.
-The information it offers refers to the impurities, defects, and chemical compounds that are present in the material[36, 37].
-During irradiation, the target materials emit photons [4,5].
-The responses of the produced samples to ionoluminescence were studied using focused proton beam irradiation (2.25 MeV), and results are shown in Figure 7.
-The pure ZnS sample demonstrated a weak peak between 580-610 nm, whereas the pure CdS sample showed an intense peak at around 570 nm under same irradiation situations.
-The ZnS/CdS: Ag nanocomposite exhibited the most strong emission peak at around 560 nm.
-As a result, the Agdoped ZnS/CdS: Ag nanocomposite exhibited the most intense strong emission peak.
+A crucial analytical technique is ion beaminduced luminescence (IBIL) characterization.
+The information it offers refers to the impurities, defects, and chemical compounds present in the material [36, 37].
+During irradiation, the target materials emit photons [4, 5].
+The responses of the produced samples to ionoluminescence were studied using focused proton beam irradiation (2.25 MeV), and the results are shown in Figure 7.
+The pure ZnS sample demonstrated a weak peak between 580-610 nm, whereas the pure CdS sample showed an intense peak at around 570 nm under the same irradiation situations.